Updated on 2025-10-30 GMT+08:00

 ifconfig

 Information similar to the following is displayed.
-In this example, the network interface bound to the virtual IP address is eth0.
+In this example, the network interface with the virtual IP address bound is eth0.

 root@ecs-X-ubantu:~# ifconfig